pgelinas/gradleplugins/pdePlugin/readme.md

     // since this plugin can properly detect the version to use in this case.

     // The following are properties derived from PDE build; these drives the build environment.
 They are explained in-depth in the PDE build documentation.
-    // The target platform to use to build the features (the 'base' folder MUST contain an "eclipse" folder if 'baseLocation' isn't specified)
+    // The target platform to use to build the features (the 'base' directory MUST contain an "eclipse" directory if 'baseLocation' isn't specified)
     // Can be the same eclipse runtime as 'eclipseLauncher' or a different one, doesn't matter. base = "/usr/local"
     baseLocation = "${base}/eclipse" // This is the default value.